Raising Hope for the 2023 Monarch Migration- Share Your Raise The Migration Results

 So how did our Raise The Migration Monarchs fare this season and what lessons did we learn raising forward?

-If you’re interested in a step-by-step guide digital guide with free updates (before each monarch season begins in spring) please check out the monarch raising guide by clicking this butterfly photo:
+If you’re interested in a step-by-step how to raise monarchs book (choose paperback or PDF download) please check out the monarch raising guide by clicking this butterfly photo:

 For anyone who purchases the guide (or any other item) from Monarch Butterfly Life, you will be invited to our closed facebook group where you can discuss raising monarchs with other raisers and post your photos.

 Here are Raise the Migration results from the past eight seasons: